MartinSJRogers/VEdge_Detector/README.md

 If you are using your own image, ensure that it is a .tif file and refer to the **image specification** section below which outlines considerations for the image you use.
 In addition to the variable names described above, this file contains an additional parameter which you can change the value of:

--`Image type`- This variable defines what satellite the image was captured from and can take three values: **'planet'**, **'landsat'** or **'sentinel-2'** (all lower case).
+- `Image type`- This variable defines what satellite the image was captured from and can take three values: **'planet'**, **'landsat'** or **'sentinel-2'** (all lower case).
 As discussed in the image specification section below, this tool was trained using exclusively Planet Imagery.
 In some circumstances, this tool can work on Landsat and Sentinel-2 imagery, although work is still ongoing to make the tool more robust to detecting the coastal vegetation edge position in these images.